- How is ovarian cancer treated?

 If cancer has spread beyond the ovaries (stage IC and higher), debulking may be done as a part of the initial surgery.
 This removes as much cancer as possible without damaging or removing essential organs.

 For stage IA dysgerminoma and stage I, grade 1, immature teratoma, surgery is usually the only treatment needed.
 Patients with these germ cell cancers are watched closely after surgery.
 If the cancer comes back later, the patient is usually given chemo.

 Chemotherapy: Most patients with germ cell cancer will need to be treated with combination chemo for at least 3 cycles.
 The combination used most often is PEB (or BEP), and includes the chemo drugs cisplatin, etoposide, and bleomycin.
 Dysgerminomas are usually very sensitive to chemo, and can sometimes be treated with the less toxic combination of carboplatin and etoposide.
 Other drug combinations may be used to treat cancer that has recurred (come back) or hasn't responded to treatment.

-Germ cell cancers can cause elevated blood levels of the tumor markers human chorionic gonadotropin (HCG), alpha-fetoprotein (AFP), and/or LDH.
+Germ cell cancers can elevate blood levels of the tumor markers human chorionic gonadotropin (HCG), alpha-fetoprotein (AFP), and/or lactate dehydrogenase (LDH).
 If the blood levels of these are elevated before treatment starts, they are rechecked during chemo (usually before each cycle).
 If the chemo is working, the levels will go down to normal.
 If the levels stay up, it can be a sign that a different treatment is needed.